Last updated: 5/10/2022

 A small portion of your portfolio in gold and silver gives you peace of mind that, no matter what happens to the dollar, your financial future is protected.

 The chart below compares the purchasing power of gold to the purchasing power of the US dollar since 1970.

-If you haven’t already rolled a portion of your IRA into physical gold, are you going to wait until the dollar and the value of your IRA decline even further?
+If you haven’t already rolled a portion of your IRA or 401k into physical gold, are you going to wait until the dollar and the value of your savings decline even further?